bdaroz/HVCC-ParrotDrone/README.md

 in that method.)
 7. Run the Gradle `assemble` task.
 Two `.apk` files will be placed in the `app/build/outputs/apk/` directory.
 8. Transfer the `app-debug.apk` file (it may be named slightly differently) to your Android Device and install.
+9. Connect to your drone using Bluetooth**
-9. Run the app, connect to your drone, take-off and press the `Execute Program` button to run your code.
+10. Run the app, take-off and press the `Execute Program` button to run your code.

 *Note: If you want to use source code control while writing your app, and you have a GitHub account, you can fork this repo to your account and then clone from your fork.

+**If you get a white screen when you start your app, make sure your Bluetooth is enabled and you are connected to the drone.